 Kale: One Easy Way to Add More Superfoods to Your Diet

-Adding more this in-season vegetable to your diet by stirring it into soups, salads, or smoothies.
+Add more of this in-season vegetable to your diet by stirring it into soups, salads, or smoothies.

 (Kale image via Thinkstock.)

 While all fruits and vegetables provide health benefits, kale really stands out from the pack due to its variety of nutrients.
 It’s high in beta-carotene, lutein, and zeaxanthin, all of which support eye health.
 It’s also high in Vitamin K, which is needed for blood clotting, and Vitamin C, which is important for the growth and repair of tissues in the body.
 Kale is also reasonably high in calcium, with nearly 200 mg of calcium per cup cooked (milk has 300 mg per cup).
-Though, it is important to note that the calcium in Kale, and other calcium-rich greens, is easier for our bodies to absorb than the calcium found in milk.
+It is important to note, however, that the calcium in kale and other greens is easier for our bodies to absorb than the calcium found in milk.

 1 cup of skim milk (or milk substitute)